 About Governor Pete Ricketts

-Born in Nebraska City and raised in Omaha, Ricketts is the son of an entrepreneur and a public school teacher.
-Governor Ricketts and his wife, First Lady Susanne Shore, have been married for 19 years and live in Omaha with their three children, seniors Roscoe and Margot and sophomore Eleanor.
+Born in Nebraska City and raised in Omaha, Ricketts is the son of an entrepreneur and a schoolteacher.
+Governor Ricketts and his wife, First Lady Susanne Shore, have been married for 25 years and live in Omaha.
+They have three children: Roscoe, Margot, and Eleanor.

 Ricketts graduated from Westside High School before attending the University of Chicago where he earned his bachelor’s degree in biology and an MBA in marketing and finance.
-After graduate school, Ricketts returned to Omaha and worked for Union Pacific before working as a customer services representative in his family’s business, a company that would eventually become known as Ameritrade.
-He went on to hold leadership roles in the company including Senior Vice President of Strategy and Business Development, Senior Vice President of Product Development, Senior Vice President of Marketing, President, and Chief Operating Officer (COO).
-He is also a past board member of TD Ameritrade’s Board of Directors.
+After graduate school, Ricketts returned to Omaha and worked for Union Pacific before eventually becoming the President and COO of his family's business, Ameritrade.